This article explains all of the steps required to claim centre capital costs through the Service Delivery Entry screen.

 The Charge Centre Capital Cost checkbox appears unticked

 If the checkbox appears but is not ticked, then the service being delivered allows centre capital cost claiming, but centre capital cost claiming hasn't been allowed on the site that the service is being delivered at.
 You can choose to tick the checkbox and charge centre capital costs in this situation, but we strongly recommend that you check the site to make sure that these costs can be charged.

 The Charge Centre Capital Cost checkbox doesn't appear

 If the checkbox doesn't appear at all, this means that centre capital costs can't be claimed for the service that you're delivering, or the client's service agreement doesn't allow centre capital cost claiming.

 - Continue to fill out any remaining details and finish the service delivery record.

-- Once the service has been saved, multiple SD records should be created in the Services Delivered list.
+- Once the face-to-face service has been saved, multiple SD records should be created in the Services list.
 One of these should be specifically for centre capital costs.